- Get Involved

 Yes, Aging2.0 requires each Ambassador to sign a license agreement in order to represent the Aging2.0 brand.
 The license agreement lasts for 12 months and is renewable.
 Once your application has been reviewed and accepted, you will have the opportunity to review the agreement, which includes standard language around brand protection, finance details, non-disclosure and liability details.

 There is no fee to apply.
 Chapters are responsible for funding events (including venue rental, food and beverage, any speaker fees or printing costs) through sponsorship and/or ticket sales.
-Chapters are required to process all sponsorship payments through HQ via the Aging2.com dashboard and as a licensing fee, 10% of all sponsorship revenue remains with HQ, while 90% goes to the Chapter.
+Chapters are required to process all sponsorship payments through HQ via the Aging2.com dashboard and as a licensing fee, 10% of all sponsorship revenue and ticket sales remains with HQ, while 90% goes to the Chapter.

 Event Sponsors contribute funds to a Chapter for one specific event.
 Chapter Sponsors contribute funds up front for the events throughout the year.
 Partners donate supplies or in-kind services (venue, food and beverage, etc), not money.
 Sponsorship pricing and benefits can be determined on a Chapter by Chapter basis, and HQ provides suggested guidelines to active Ambassadors.